 The Zpacks Goose Down Jacket is the third garment I’ve reviewed from Zpacks this year, including the Zpacks Ventum Wind Shell and the Zpacks Vertice Rain Jacket and I haven’t been blown away by any other of them.
 While super lightweight clothing used to be much harder to come by a few years ago, there’s a lot more competition out there than there used to be.
 Zpacks makes great backpacks and shelters, but I’d give this Goose Down Jacket and their other ultralight attire a pass.

 Disclosure: Zpacks donated a jacket for this review.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.